sabifo4/BIOL0033/day3/README.md

 > [!NOTE]
 > In the `CODEML` output, posterior probabilities $P > 0.95$ are indicated with an asterisk, while those with $P > 0.99$ are indicated with two asterisks.
 You can look at section [“BEB Analysis” Supplementary Material of Álvarez-Carretero et al. 2023](https://oup.silverchair-cdn.com/oup/backfile/Content_public/Journal/mbe/40/4/10.1093_molbev_msad041/2/msad041_supplementary_data.pdf?Expires=1774651114&Signature=phKHDR~EitWyE~wSuNTBeR1jhwChp3q7E5SFRBv~u9Z1uVP~Q7gUJNs-4vRJxxYdgg7uBidCOFxKOotoLJeJMmFdqTs3AC3VLROgn~mSVgrICce7C6OOE-LqS4Dh3uM9NLhSKEOqtxKMfaTpcgTNXTHW2woP9WHwIP2i-QVV~W9z96ZuDFBg6HhqT3xFyyYmhI2JNDe~L8TGuSLDjI-k2kACz3GBt46-GYSS9dPJ75GexYd-hJ1G-s4Ravm329wSba4UmYdyeNHCV0QB4GKrAx1tIRoE6NOdWMS-4YDJuMdAyq2IdIvOK-xJF2MFFgx5vB5Ip-HJqAWAAlPIFO4RXw__&Key-Pair-Id=APKAIE5G5CRDK6RD3PGA) for another example.

 Now, we need to remember what happened during the LRTs.
-The test for positive selection when comparing "M1a-M2a" Was not significant, while the "M7-M8" comparison resulted in the null hypothesis (`M7`) being rejected and model `M8` fitting the data better at both 5% and 1% significant levels.
+The test for positive selection when comparing "M1a-M2a" was not significant, while the "M7-M8" comparison resulted in the null hypothesis (`M7`) being rejected and model `M8` fitting the data better at both 5% and 1% significant levels.
 Considering that the first test is more stringent, if only a few sites are under weak positive selection, then the "M1a-M2a" comparison might fail to reach significance, while the "M7-M8" comparison may detect it.
 In our case, the estimated $\omega$ ratio under `M8` is quite low ($\omega = 2.05744$), and so that could explain the abovementioned.
 Nevertheless, we can verify this evidence by further doing some of these checks (there are more!):

 * Running `CODEML` with different starting values for $\omega$ to make sure that the MLEs converge to the same estimated values.
 * Check the sites that have been identified with a probability larger than 95% under the BEB method of coming from the positive-selection class with $\omega > 1$.
 Structural analyses may reveal whether there is some structural functionality related to these sites that must have been favoured by a selective pressure.